 Those who wish to prepare for teaching careers at the secondary level should complete the undergraduate English major and then apply for a teaching certificate or graduate education program.
 For further information, students should make an appointment with the undergraduate advisor in English or the graduate advisor in curriculum and instruction.

 There are no admission requirements for the major.
-Students interested in declaring the major should schedule an appointment with the undergraduate academic advisor.
+Students interested in declaring the major should schedule an appointment with the undergraduate academic advisor listed in the Contact Box on the right sidebar of this page.

 University General Education Requirements